MyTooliT/ICOc/Documentation/Tutorials.md

 icon config
 ```

+If the file does not exist yet, then it will be created and filled with the content of the [default user configuration](https://github.com/MyTooliT/ICOc/blob/master/mytoolit/config/user.yaml).
 For more information on how to change the configuration, please take a look [here](#introduction:section:changing-configuration-values).

 ### STU Commands